jmazza097/jmazza097.github.io/_posts/2022-06-01-Gaming-Setup.md

 {% include figure.html image="/assets/pictures/JuniorSEtup.jpg" caption="Junior Year Setup in College Dorm" width="700" height="900" %}

 Throughout college I had around the same setup.The cobbled together Six Flags PC and my old gaming PC a i5 4690k and GTX 1050ti acting as my streaming PC to make a pretty nice dual PC stream setup.
 At that point I started to learn about audio and how better hardware could take my gaming and streaming to the next level.
+So continued learning and improving my setup.

 {% include figure.html image="/assets/pictures/Senior Setup.jpg" caption="Sernior Year Setup in College" width="700" height="900" %}